 To develop, foster and encourage a set of values in supervisory employees that will assist them in preventing and effectively responding to incidents of harassment.
 Specifically, training must cover the following:

-Harassment, discrimination, retaliation and abusive conduct
+Harassment, discrimination, and retaliation

 Remedies for victims of harassment

-Strategies to prevent harassment
+Strategies to prevent harassment and abusive conduct

 Practical examples and factual scenarios taken from case law, news and media accounts